climatescope/climatescope.org/app/_en_parameter/financing-and-investment.md

 This appears to be changing.
 Clean energy finance from utilities grew at an average rate of 21% per year from 2010-2015 compared to 9% for finance from project developers globally.
 Italy’s Enel, Brazil’s Electrosul Centrais Electricas, Japan’s Kyushu Electric Power Co and Spain’s Acciona are among those that have financed over $1.5bn of renewable energy assets in Climatescope countries between 2010 and 2015.

 In Sub-Saharan Africa, commercial banks have been heavily involved in South Africa where they have played an active role in financing projects executed under the government’s Renewable Energy Independent Power Producer Procurement programme.
-Sub-Saharan Africa is also the region where development finance has been prominent.
+Sub-Saharan Africa is also the region where development finance<sup>4</sup> has been prominent (Figure 4).

 In the Middle East, development banks have also played a greater role as the risks are clearly viewed as too high for many commercial institutions.
 In Egypt, for instance, the 200MW El Zayt wind farm was financed in 2010 by European sovereign and development institutions, Japan’s International Cooperation Agency and the government of Egypt itself.
 Development finance has been leveraged effectively in Jordan where five of seven clean energy projects to date have involved such institutions, project developers and commercial banks.
 In a promising sign, the other two projects there were fully financed by their developers in 2015 and 2014 respectively.